View All Tour Dates

 In 1969, Montoya saw Albert King opening up a Creedence Clearwater Revival/Iron Butterfly concert at the Shrine Auditorium in Los Angeles.
 He was transformed.
 "After Albert got done playing," says Montoya, "my life was changed.
 When he played, the music went right into my soul.
 It grabbed me so emotionally that I had tears welling up in my eyes.
 Nothing had ever affected me to this level.
 He showed me what music and playing the blues were all about.
 I knew that was what I wanted to do."

-As disco began to take over and gigs began to dry up, Montoya left Collins' band, but the two remained close friends.
-Montoya worked as a bartender, figuring his career as a professional musician was over.
-But luck was still on his side.
-One night in the early 1980s, Montoya was jamming in a Los Angeles bar when John Mayall walked in.
-Thinking quickly, Montoya launched into "All Your Love I Miss Loving" as a tribute, and Mayall took note.
-Soon after, Mayall needed a guitarist for the newly reformed Bluesbreakers, and he called Coco.
+In 1984, John Mayall needed a guitarist for the newly reformed Bluesbreakers.
+Hearing Coco at a jam session, he was blown away, and offered Coco this prestigious spot in his legendary band.
 Filling the shoes of previous Bluesbreaker guitarists Eric Clapton, Peter Green and Mick Taylor would not be easy, but Montoya knew he could not pass up the opportunity to play with another blues legend.
 For the next ten years he toured the world and recorded with Mayall, soaking up the experience of life on the road and in the recording studio.
 Along with fellow Bluesbreaker guitarist Walter Trout, Montoya was a featured member of the band, and often opened shows with his own blistering blues.

-By the early 1990s, Montoya felt ready for a change.
-He put his own band together and hit the road, proving himself night after night.
+By the early 1990s, Montoya struck out on his own.
 His debut as a leader, 1995's Gotta Mind To Travel

 (originally on Silvertone Records in England and later issued in the USA on Blind Pig Records), became an instant fan favorite.
 Blues fans, radio programmers and critics sent praise from all corners.
 The album immediately made it clear that Montoya was a guitarist and vocalist who ranked among the best players on the contemporary blues scene.
-In 1996, he was nominated for four Blues Music Awards and walked away with the award for Best New Blues Artist.
+In 1996, he won the Blues Music Award for Best New Blues Artist.
 Two more Blind Pig albums followed, and Coco was well on his way to the top of the blues-rock world.

 In 2000, Coco's Alligator debut, Suspicion

 , quickly became the best-selling album of his career, earning regular radio airplay on over 120 stations nationwide.
 Montoya's fan base exploded.
-After two more highly successful Alligator releases—2002's massively popular Can't Look Back
+After two more highly successful and massively popular Alligator releases—2002's Can't Look Back

 and 2007's Dirty Deal

-, Montoya will hit the highway, playing his heart out night after night for fans hungry for the real thing.
-Still an indefatigable road warrior, Montoya continues to pack clubs and theaters around the world, and brings festival audiences to their feet from New York to New Orleans to Chicago to San Francisco.
-Across the globe, he's performed in countries including Australia, Belgium, Switzerland, Germany, Norway, England, Brazil, Argentina, Spain, Mexico, Ecuador, Italy, Poland, Russia, Czech Republic and Canada.
-Vintage Guitar
+, Coco Montoya again turns the burners to high and cooks from start to finish.
+Still an indefatigable road warrior, Montoya continues to tour virtually nonstop, bringing audiences to their feet from New York to New Orleans to Chicago to San Francisco.
+Across the globe, he's performed in countries including Australia, Belgium, Switzerland, Germany, Norway, England, Brazil, Argentina, Spain, Mexico, Ecuador, Italy, Poland, Russia, the Czech Republic and Canada.
+According to Living Blues